 This low-energy breed does not take much looking after, as they do not shed much hair.
 All they need is a place to snooze and human company.

-Click HERE to go to our Olde English Bulldogge page!
+Check out our Olde English Bulldogge page!

 Some people may be surprised to see the Rhodesian Ridgeback on this list, but they were bred to be family and home protectors as well as hunting dogs.
 They are extremely patient with small children, although their sheer size and weight means they could knock over a child during play.
 They have a quirky sense of humor, and love dragging kids around the garden on a towel, or chasing a ball – although they usually won’t bring it back!